Proposals (Political/Workflow) #4782

 kohana-module I guess...

-#2 Updated by Andrew Coulton about 1 year ago
+#2 Updated by Andrew Coulton over 1 year ago

 Yep, I'd envisage using composer for all of it (that's how we're starting to do it in our projects now).
 As of 3.3.1 core will have a composer.json but as a standard library package (so it would go in vendor/kohana/core).